sitespeedio/browsertime/README.md

 If you want to set connectivity you need to use something like [Micro device lab](https://github.com/phuedx/micro-device-lab) or [TSProxy](https://github.com/WPO-Foundation/tsproxy).

 <pre>
-$ browsertime --chrome.android.package com.android.chrome https://www.sitespeed.io --video --speedIndex
+$ browsertime --chrome.android.package com.android.chrome https://www.sitespeed.io --video --visualMetrics
 </pre>

 If you are on Linux (we have tested Ubuntu 16) you can use our Docker container to drive your Android phone.
 A couple of things to remember: